Charles Nuamah is a student from Ghana currently studying abroad in Germany.

 - sponsor’s passport, information/proof on relation to sponsor, a motivation of sponsorship

-- proof of adequate financial means to cover the university fees, housing, the cost of living and other expenses, currently 720.00 Euro for every month of the first academic year.
+- proof of adequate financial means to cover the university fees, housing, the cost of living, and other expenses, 853 euros (from 1 January 2020) for every month of the first academic year.

-The third is through scholarships from German public funds or by scholarships financed by an organisation that promotes education and is approved in Germany.
-Scholarships from the public funds of the applicant’s country of origin are also accepted.
+The third is through scholarships from German public funds or scholarships financed by an organization that promotes education and is approved in Germany.
+Scholarships from the applicant’s country of origin are also accepted by the public funds.

 A blocked account is exactly what the name implies.
 It is an account that limits the amount of money you can withdraw at a given point in time.
-The German Embassy has estimated the average cost of living for students to be around 720 Euros per month.
-To make sure students don’t run into any financial burden once in Germany, one of the ways to show financial proof is through the opening of a blocked account.
-Students are required to open an account in Germany and transfer 8640 Euros into it.
-Once they arrive in Germany, they can be able to gain access to this account.
-They can however not withdraw more than 720 euros per month from this account.
+The German Embassy has estimated the average cost of living for students to be around 853 euros per month.
+To ensure students don’t run into any financial burden once in Germany, one of the ways to show financial proof is by opening a blocked account.
+Students are required to open an account in Germany and transfer 10,236 euros into it.
+Once they arrive in Germany, they can gain access to this account.
+However, they cannot withdraw more than 853 euros per month from this account.

-You can only open a blocked once you have gotten an admission letter.
+You can only open a blocked account once you have gotten an admission letter.
 Some Embassies require you to open the blocked account before the interview.
 Others will tell you not to open the blocked account until you have completed your interview.
 The German Embassy collaborates mainly with Deutsche Bank for the opening of blocked accounts.
-However, recently, it has started collaborating with other banks such as Ecobank.
-Since Deutsche Bank is the most widely recognised bank for opening of blocked accounts in Germany, that is what we would be dealing with it.
+However, recently, it has started collaborating with other banks, such as Ecobank.
+Since Deutsche Bank is the most widely recognized bank for opening blocked accounts in Germany, that is what we would be dealing with it.

 The first step in opening a blocked account is to take the following documents to the embassy and have them certified: